NeuralStorm/MATLAB-offline-neural-analysis/docs/bootstrap_classifier_main.md

 The bootstrap classifier analysis will output a csv file containing the results across subjects and session files called `res_type_chan_eucl_classifier.csv` and `res_type_pop_eucl_classifier.csv` on the top level of the project directory, where `type` will be replaced by the value set for `psth_type` in the configuration file.
 The `chan` file is the performance of classifying with each channel separately while the `pop` file is the performance of using each `chan_group` to classify.

-Both of these `.csv` files share the following columns:
+In addition to a number of variables that reflect the settings defined in the configuration file, both of these `.csv` files share the following columns:

 |Variable Name| Description |
 |:-----------| :----------|